Banding Together to Fight Cankerworms

 Tree Banding Resources

-The most common product used to trap cankerworms, Tanglefoot, is not being manufactured this year.
-The stores listed in the resources below have limited supplies of the product.
-It is still important to band your trees.
-The City is recommending the Bug Barrier Product as an alternative to Tanglefoot.
+The most common product used to trap cankerworms is Tanglefoot.
+The stores listed below should have Tanglefoot and some have the additional supplies needed to band trees.
+The Bug Barrier Product is an alternative to Tanglefoot.

 Resources for Citizens